weihuayi/fealpy/Develop_note.md

 * ldof: the number of local dof on each cell
 * gdof: the number of global dof on the whole mesh
-* gdim: the geometry dimension
-* tdim: the toplogy diemension

 (NQ, NC, ldof, m, n, ...)